nginx/agent/site/content/installation-upgrade/getting-started.md

 NGINX Agent and the Mock Control Plane are written in Go.
 Go 1.22.2 or higher is required to build and run either application from the source code directory.
 You can [download Go from the official website](https://go.dev/dl/).

-## Start the gRPC Mock Control Plane
+## Start the gRPC mock control plane

 Start the mock control plane by running the following command from the `agent` source code root directory: